Skip to main content

 While stationary in the pit lane on a track day, I observed the intake air (IAT) temperature exceed 70°C. It took almost a full lap at speed to cool down the intake air again.

-• The ECU retards ignition timing above 30°C IAT.
+• The engine ECU retards ignition timing above 30°C IAT

-• If the knock sensors detect detonation, the ignition timing will be further retarded by the ECU
+• If the ECU detects ignition knock, the ignition timing will be further retarded by the ECU